Updated July 18, 2023

 Disadvantages of Class A Shares

 - Class A shares have very specific clauses attached to them.
 The conversion clause is applicable only in specific scenarios and can trigger several other clauses

 - Class A shares are very less in number and often do not interest the general public

 - Class A shares are not traded at the same price as other shares of the company.
 Class A shares can have a huge premium price attached

 As Class A shares come with enhanced benefits, the need to issue such shares is to address the issues of agency problems.
 Class A shares have higher benefits than other categories of shares and thus act as an incentive to the management and the team.
-Shares classification is intended to restrict diluting the company ownership.
-Thus, decision-making is restricted to top management and executives.
-At the very time of its formation of a company, shares are classified to fulfil the above purpose.
+At the very time of its formation of a company, shares are classified to fulfill the above purpose.

 For all purposes mentioned here, it should be noted that a Class B share is not a preferred stock.
 Preferred stock is a different category altogether and shares some characteristics with bonds.
-Preferred stockholders are paid before common stockholders during events of liquidation or sale, and dividend payout.
-Common stock shareholders do not have much to dissent with Class A share stockholders so long as the decision-making is aligned in the best interests of the business.
 This may serve as many disadvantages as advantages.